 Community Partnerships

-The Tinner Hill Heritage Foundation is proud to work with partners in our community to develop learning models and educational materials for students and families.
+The Tinner Hill Heritage Foundation (THHF) is proud to work with partners in our community to develop learning models and educational materials for students and families.

 George Mason University African American Studies Program